Cosmo-Tech/cosmotech-api-python-client/docs/UserApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Get the details of an user with roles for an Organization
+        # Get the details of a logged-in User with roles for an Organization
         api_response = api_instance.get_organization_current_user(organization_id)
         pprint(api_response)
     except cosmotech_api.ApiException as e: